Trees - Policy On Installation, Replacement And Care Of Campus Trees

 Species of Trees:

 The campus inventory of trees consists of approximately 3,482 trees.
 Primary species found throughout the campus consists of Palm varieties, Oak varieties, Sycamore, Alder, Pine, and Eucalyptus.
-CSUSB strives to increase the number of native trees on campus – those found in the San Bernardino area.
+CSUSB strives to increase the number of native trees on campus – those found in San Bernardino and Riverside counties.

 To maintain campus trees in a safe, healthy, and attractive condition and to promote their sustained growth while enhancing the park-like setting of the University.